pmndrs/zustand/docs/guides/ssr-and-hygration.md

 Let's dive into that:

-- `express` help us to built a web app that we can run using node
+- `express` helps us build a web app that we can run using Node,
-- `react` help us to built the ui components that we use in our app
+- `react` helps us build the UI components that we use in our app,
-- `react-dom/server` help us to render our components on server side
+- `react-dom/server` helps us render our components on a server.

 ```json
 // package.json